Health & Wellness

 Stomatitis could be why your normally hungry cat isn’t eating

 If your ordinarily hungry cat has been leaving their bowl of hard kibble half-eaten or shies away from you petting around their face, something is likely up.
 These two symptoms are signs of stomatitis in cats but are also common for several other cat-related illnesses.
 So it's essential to know all about stomatitis in cats to help differentiate what's actually affecting your feline friend.

 What is stomatitis in cats?

-“Stomatitis, or feline chronic gingivostomatitis (FCGS), is a painful, inflammatory disease of the mouth and gums,” Dr. Elizabeth Devitt, DVM, an on-staff veterinarian at Fetch by The Dodo, says.
+“Stomatitis, or feline chronic gingivostomatitis (FCGS), is a painful, inflammatory disease of the mouth and gums,” Dr. Elizabeth Devitt, DVM, an on-staff veterinarian at Fetch, says.
 “Cats with this condition often drool or have bad breath, and because they’re experiencing pain in their mouths, they may stop eating, lose weight, stop grooming themselves and often dislike being touched around the face.”

 The disease isn’t contagious between cats, but it’s wise to keep your stomatitis-positive cat separated from other pets to avoid any physical contact, exacerbated pain or general distress, Dr. Devitt advises.

 What causes stomatitis in cats?

 “Unfortunately, the exact cause of stomatitis isn’t yet known,” Dr. Devitt says.
 “But some triggers for developing the disease include viruses, bacteria and dental disease.
 Regardless of the stomatitis cause, cats either have an overactive response to dental plaque and bacteria or a poor immune response that perpetuates the inflammation.”